-- In a skillet over medium high heat cook together butter, diced onion and celery.
+- In a skillet over medium high heat melt butter, with diced onion and celery.
 Season lightly with salt and black pepper to your taste.
 Cook for 5-7 minutes until the vegetables begin to soften and brown.

-- Place the cubed cornbread and Italian bread into a large mixing bowl.
-To the bowl add sauteed onion and celery, soup, eggs, sage, poultry seasoning, salt, pepper, garlic and onion powder.
+- Meanwhile, place cubed cornbread and Italian bread into a large bowl.
+To the bowl add sautéed onion and celery, soup, eggs, sage, poultry seasoning, salt, pepper, garlic and onion powder.

 - Gradually add stock stirring until all of the chicken stock is used and ingredients are fully moistened.

-- Pour evenly into the prepared baking dish..
+- Pour cornbread mixture evenly into the prepared baking dish..
 Bake for 50-60 minutes until the top is golden and baked through.